Principles and Best Practices of Mergers and Acquisitions

 The optimization of inventories.
 Most companies continue to be challenged by forecasting, demand and supply management, and uncertainty.
 Despite consistent attempts to improve the process of Sales, Inventory and Operations Planning (SIOP), the optimal balancing of supply and demand remains elusive.
 There is some evidence that the supply chain integrations of merged companies have even created more inventories than was the sum of the two.
 The inability to get the SIOP process functioning effectively can result in excess inventories being created and then being deployed to the wrong locations.

 The value creation.
 The effective integration of the supply chains involved in a business combination should lead to new values being created – not just for cost savings, but also for growth contributions.
 Depending on the business and operations strategies, the new supply chains should, for example, enable efficient entries to new emerging markets.
 In addition, the new supply chains should improve the supply base, enhance customer satisfaction, and improve operating performance when benchmarked against the competition.
+Above all, it should create positive free cash flow – the ultimate Value Creator.

 The rationalization of facilities.
 This objective is often specified as a cornerstone of the integration, along with the common requirement to reduce full-time resources in a new organization.
 Here again, initiating this work too early, without full consideration of the business and operations strategies, can lead to operational issues.
 For example, the strategic goal “to reduce the number of distribution centers (DCs)” may, by itself, lead to wrong locations, inability to satisfy customer needs, or longer lead times.
 The best practice for this rationalization is to conduct a comprehensive review of current facilities, strategic needs, logistics flows, inventory policies, and alternative networks.
 And then after the review, apply modern optimization modeling tools to help find the best solutions.